By: Noah Wright

 The Pirates are currently without a direct bridge for Gregory Polanco.
 After undergoing knee surgery, The Pirates don’t have a direct temporary replacement in right field.
 This is also an issue they’ve faced before, as they have not had a 4th outfielder since Matt Joyce in 2016, and not a good fielding 4th outfielder since 2015 with Travis Snider.
 And so, I think the perfect solution for this is Gerardo Parra.

 The first thing I want to point out is his price.
 The Rockies will likely not give him $12 million for 2019, and will instead buyout his contract.
-I feel The Pirates can get on a low priced deal.
-Even though The Bucs may not be big spender, a contract of $6 million for one year should be within any team's budget.
+I feel The Pirates can get him for a similar price of his buyout price of $6 million.

 Now let’s look at the assets he’ll bring with him.
 The first and most notable one he will carry to Pittsburgh is his fielding prowess, and experience in all 3 outfield positions.
 This season he’s mainly served as The Rockies left fielder, but saw 70 and two thirds innings in right field.
 In total, he was worth 6 DRS, 2.0 UZR, and .1 defensive WAR.
 Parra also had 9 outfield assists this year, along with a 1.1 outfield arm runs above average.
 His bat, while not one to bring 15-20 home runs to the team, won’t hurt the team.
 Parra finished the season with a .284/.342/.372 batting line with only 6 home runs, and 53 RBI’s.
 However what I do want to point out is the fact that he made hard contact 34.1% of the time, which is a near career high.